kaelyn-rohm/Elk-Stack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly reliable, in addition to restricting access to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - What aspect of security do load balancers protect?
 Load balancers within a network provide redundancy in this case, contributing to the Availability aspect of the CIA security triad.
 Load balancers protect your servers from DoS attacks and other risks since the load balancer is the only IP exposed to the internet.
 - What is the advantage of a jump box?
 "Jump boxes" or SAWs (Secure Admin Workstations) creates a single point of origin before connecting to any other servers, networks, or performing any administrative tasks.
 Properly configured jump boxes allow us to limit who can access the jump box and what the jump box has access to, creating a much more secure network.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems and system traffic.
 - What does Filebeat watch for?
 Filebeat monitors logfiles and locations that you specify and forwards them for indexing.
 - What does Metricbeat record?
 Metricbeat records metric data from servers such as CPU, memory, or services.